philip-h/utgclassroom/source/class5/index.md

 date: 2019-09-13 16:27:40
 ---

+## January 25, 2020

+Hey guys!
+So I don't know what you did today because, as you realised, I was not there!
+I'll explain why next week!

+I will also update this section next week.

+See you then!

+## January 18, 2020

+Hey guys!
+This week we got soooo much done!
+It was awesome....
+Jokes.
+We went through the Unity Asset store and agreed on a sprite pack to download.
+The download may or may not have taken all class, but it's all good!
+The Asset Pack we agreed on was called **GameKit2D**.
+Make sure we all import that pack for next week's class.

+See you next week!

 ## January 11, 2020

 Hey guys!
 Welcome to a new semester at Reidmount!
 I'm going to take this post to post all of the script code for the completed Space game!!